robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-3-the-proxy.md

 reactor.run()
 ```

+Let's take a closer look at this code.

-`TCPProxyProtocol` is our primary `Protocol` class.
-It is directly responsible for communicating with your phone, but delegates communicating with the remote server to the `ProxyToServerProtocol` class.
+`TCPProxyProtocol` is our central `Protocol` class.
+It handles communicating with your phone directly, and delegates communicating with the remote server to the `ProxyToServerProtocol` class.
 We initialize our proxy server by instantiating one of these `TCPProxyProtocol` objects, and telling `twisted` to use it to listen on port 80 - by convention, the unencrypted HTTP port.
 Next, nothing happens until your laptop receives a TCP connection on port 80 (presumably from your phone).
 When twisted sees this connection "event", it invokes the `connectionMade` callback on our `TCPProxyProtocol`.
 At this point our proxy has made a connection with your smartphone, and step 1 of our 4-step process is complete.

+Step 2, from proxy to remote server, is handled by the `ProxyToServerProtocol` class.
+When our `TCPProxyProtocol#connectionMade` method is called, it creates an instance of a `ProxyToServerProtocol`, and instructs this instance to connect to our target remote server on port 80.

-`TCPProxyProtocol#connectionMade` constructs a new `ProxyToServerProtocol` object.
-It tells this new protocol to make a TCP connection with our target's remote server, the IP address of which we have passed into our proxy.
-This connection is once again made on port 80.
-If the `TCPProxyProtocol` receives any data from your phone before the `ProxyToServerProtocol` and the remote server have finished connecting, it adds the data to a buffer to make sure it doesn't get dropped.
+If our `TCPProxyProtocol` receives any data from your phone before the `ProxyToServerProtocol`'s connection to the remote server is complete, it adds the data to a buffer to make sure it doesn't get dropped.
 Once the connection is ready, `ProxyToServerProtocol` sends any data that the buffer has collected to the remote server.
 At this point our proxy has opened separate connections with both your smartphone and the remote server, and is sending data from your smartphone on to the remote server.
 Step 2 complete.

 Finally, when the `ProxyToServerProtocol` receives data back from the remote server, `twisted` invokes the  `ProxyToServerProtocol`'s own `dataReceived` callback.
 The code in this callback instructs the original `TCPProxyProtocol` to send the data that the `ProxyToServerProtocol` received from the remote server back to your phone.
 Steps 3 and 4 complete.